 Where are products sourced and made?
 All of the farm tables are sourced locally on the North Fork using reclaimed wood.
 They’re also made nearby, just one town over, in a workshop in Peconic.
 I’ve known the carpenter for more than twenty years.
 Our daughters have been friends since first grade.
 After much tinkering and testing, we settled on the perfect design.
 The signature table is simple.
 The tops are often planked doors and we use repurposed wood for the bases.
 The finishes are custom, according to the client’s wants—painted, stained, natural, waxed, patina, distressed, etc.

-What makes your shop unique?
+What makes your White Flower Farmhouse so unique?
 In terms of look, I’d have to say it’s the monochromatic tones.
 But the real secret is rotating inventory.
 I’m constantly on the lookout, so much so that the items in the shop probably change on a weekly basis.
 My goal is to keep it fresh and to continue to inspire every time someone walks in the door.
 The space itself aims to provide decorating ideas.
 I want you to be able to see things as you would in your own home, so that you can easily make that design leap of faith and have a similar vision for your personal space.
 Naturally, I’d love to see you fill vases with white flowers, too, but that’s optional!